jwuttke/file_format/current_discussion/dataRepresentation.md

 # Data representation

+Follow-up on meeting of 30sep20 - Joachim Wuttke.

 ## Common subset of YAML and HDF5, no attributes

 To keep things simple, our data model should only use